-- 1. Where a nominal Frequency other than 50Hz, or a Frequency variable by design is used in the Network connecting the DC-connected Power Park Module(s), subject to Relevant TSO(s) agreement and Article 4(3), Article 7 shall apply to the Remote-end HVDC Converter Station with the applicable Frequency ranges and time periods specified by the Relevant TSO, taking into account specificities of the system and the principles laid down in Table 1, and respecting the provisions of Article 4(3). - 2.
+- 1. Where a nominal Frequency other than 50Hz, or a Frequency variable by design is used in the Network connecting the DC-connected PPM(s), subject to Relevant TSO(s) agreement and Article 4(3), Article 7 shall apply to the Remote-end HVDC Converter Station with the applicable Frequency ranges and time periods specified by the Relevant TSO, taking into account specificities of the system and the principles laid down in Table 1, and respecting the provisions of Article 4(3). - 2.
 With regards to Frequency response, the Remote-end HVDC Converter Station Owner and the DC-connected Power Park Module Owner shall agree on the technical modalities of the fast signal communication in accordance with Article 37(1), while respecting the provisions of Article 4(3).
 Where the Relevant TSO requires, the HVDC System shall be capable of providing the Network Frequency at the Connection Point as a signal.
-For an HVDC System connecting PPM the adjustment of Active Power Frequency Response is limited by the capability of the DC-connected Power Park Module.